 It’s quite simple really.
 A woman who is given lots of love and adornment will feel empowered to give birth beautifully and joyfully, knowing that she is being supported and held by others.

 The blessingway ceremony has been taken from the Navajo tradition, but each ceremony is different to the woman’s desires.
-Smudging (burning dried sage) is also something that’s done to cleanse the energy.
+Smudging (burning palo santo) is also something that’s done to cleanse the energy.
 Smudging and wafting it everywhere and over everyone individually with a feather or wing is powerful and cleansing.
 This is also a Native American tradition that has the intention of clearing any negativity someone might have accumulated.

 There are no set agendas in a blessingway ceremony but most do include the various stages of beginning, shifting, focusing and completing.
 Most would also sit in a circle.
 A lot of them include things like blessings and poems, positive birth stories, empowering words, songs and stories.
 For the honouring part some like to receive head or foot massages, some like to make a flower headdress or get henna belly painting, some women like to make a sacred alter and some like to get their hair braided.
 Some women like to include gift sharing as these are given to bless, inspire, encourage and empower her.

 A few women like to include a birthing necklace or bracelet.
 Each guest would bring a bead that means something to them and gift it to the mother-to-be to be worn during labour.
 The beads would then be strung together with a beading thread and each guest would explain the intention or wish behind her choice of bead as she placed it through the string.
 The finished necklace would then be presented to the mum.
 During labour she would wear this and this would serve as a reminder of all the love, support and blessings that she’d received for her pregnancy, birth, baby and for her journey into motherhood.